 Assets:

 Other assets \$ 836

-Intangible assets: Ŷ 000
+Intangible assets:

 Trade name 500

 Customer relationships 2,800

 Developed technology 600

 Goodwill 8,763

 Total assets acquired \$ 13,499

 Total liabilities assumed (1,083)

 Total \$ 12,416

-- , -

 The identifiable intangible assets have a weighted average life of approximately seven years and are being amortized on a straight-line basis.
 The fair value of the customer relationships was determined using a variation of the income approach known as excess earnings method.
 The fair values of the trade name and developed technology were both determined using the relief-from-royalty method.
 The goodwill arising from the transaction is primarily attributable to expected operational synergies and is deductible for income tax purposes.
-As a result of the acquisition, the Company recorded approximately \$300 of professional fees for the six months ended June 30, 2014.
-There were no professional fees related to the deal for the three months ended June 30, 2014.
+As a result of the acquisition, the Company recorded approximately \$300 of professional fees in the nine months ended September 30, 2014.
+There were no professional fees related to the transaction in the three months ended September 30, 2014.
 The professional fees are included in general and administrative expense.